Joint audits

 If the taxpayer does not comply with the nominated officer during the joint audit, they will be liable to a penalty of €4,000.

 A nominated officer cannot enter a residential premises without the consent of the owner.
-However, the nominated officer can enter if Revenue has a search warrant which specifically refers to the nominated officer.
+However, the nominated officer can enter if Revenue has obtained a search warrant which specifically names the nominated officer.

-A nominated officer cannot disclose taxpayer information except in the specific circumstances outlined in Section 891L(23)(B) of the Taxes Consolidation Act, 1997.
+A nominated officer cannot disclose taxpayer information except in certain specific circumstances.
+These circumstances include:

 Next: What happens at the end of the audit?